 Informal Child Care Provider.
 An individual who meets informal child care provider standards and requirements established by EEC and is exempt from EEC licensure because the individual either provides care in the child's own home or is a relative of the child.

 Intentional Program Violation (IPV).
-A parent's intentional non-adherence to EEC's financial assistance requirements, including: not reporting a non-temporary change to the family's income exceeding 85% SMI; an out of state change of address; a change in contact information; inaccurately reporting income at eligibility authorization/reauthorization; and non-payment of fees.
+A parent's intentional non-adherence to EEC's financial assistance requirements, including: not reporting a non-temporary change to the family's income exceeding 85% SMI or a higher limit set in accordance with 606 CMR 10.03(3)(c); an out of state change of address; a change in contact information; inaccurately reporting income at eligibility authorization/reauthorization; and non-payment of fees.

 Non-approved Break in Care.
 A child care placement that has been inactive (not used) for more than 30 consecutive days during a 12-month authorization, or more than 20 days during a 12-week provisional authorization, unless the family has requested and received an approved break in care.
 A non-approved break in care shall subject a family to possible termination of financial assistance in accordance with 606 CMR 10.10.

 Non-temporary Change.
-A change to a parent's circumstances, including: increases in total household income exceeding 85% SMI; changes in family contact information; changes in household composition for more than 30 total days in a 12-month authorization; changes in child custody arrangements; any out of state change in address; or any change or cessation of a parent's work, training, or education participation that lasts for more than 12 weeks.
+A change to a parent's circumstances, including: increases in total household income exceeding 85% SMI or a higher limit set in accordance with 606 CMR 10.03(3)(c); changes in family contact information; changes in household composition for more than 30 total days in a 12-month authorization; changes in child custody arrangements; any out of state change in address; or any change or cessation of a parent's work, training, or education participation that lasts for more than 12 weeks.

 Parent.
 A biological or adoptive parent or stepparent who resides in the household with their dependent child(ren), or a caregiver.